Information-based measure of nonlocality: Communication cost of nonlocal correlations

-The object that we will consider is a nonsignaling box, which is an abstract generalization of the following physical scenario.
-Two parties, say Alice and Bob, simultaneously perform a measurement on two spatially separate entangled systems.
-In general, Alice and Bob are allowed to choose among two sets of possible measurements.
+In this paper, we will discuss the general case of nonsignaling correlations, which satisfy the minimal requirements of relativity and causality.
+Namely, the object that we will consider is a nonsignaling box, which is an abstract generalization of the following quantum scenario.
+Two parties, say Alice and Bob, simultaneously perform a measurement on two spatially separate parts of an entangled system.
+In general, Alice and Bob are allowed to choose among their respective sets of possible measurements.
 We assume that Bob's set of measurements is finite, but arbitrarily large.
 For the sake of simplicity, we also assume that Alice's set is discrete, although this is not strictly necessary.
 Let us denote by the indices $a$ and $b$ the measurements performed by Alice and Bob, respectively.
 The index $b$ takes a value in $\{1,\dots,M\}$, where $M$ is the number of measurements that Bob can perform.
-After the measurements, Alice gets the outcome $r$, Bob gets the outcome $s$.
-The overall scenario is described by the joint conditional probability $P(r;s|a;b)$.
+After the measurements, Alice gets an outcome $r$ and Bob an outcome $s$.
+The overall scenario is described by the joint conditional probability $P(r,s|a,b)$.
 This distribution satisfies the nonsignaling conditions \be

 \ee These conditions are implied by causality and relativity.
 In the following discussion, we consider a more general scenario including non-quantum correlations and we just assume that the joint conditional probability satisfies the nonsignaling condition.
 The abstract machine producing the correlated variables $r$ and $s$ from the inputs $a$ and $b$ will be called {\it nonsignaling box} (briefly, NS-box).
-The NS-box, schematically represented in Fig.~\ref{fig1}a, is identified with the conditional probability $P(r;s|a;b)$.
+The NS-box, schematically represented in Fig.~\ref{fig1}a, is identified with the conditional probability $P(r,s|a,b)$.